jnozzi/cocoadev.com/markdown/NibWithMultipleWindows.md

 ----

 For what it's worth, I think Apple should allow prototyping based on a top-level object in a .nib file, and I think controls should be allowed as top-level objects... anyhow, no worries.
-At least you know now. -- General/RobRix
+At least you know now. -- RobRix

 ----

 Thanks for all your help.
 After I got it working using a separate nib file, I was still having a problem where the window objects weren't mapping to class variables.
-Finally found out that I needed to change the File Owner's class to the subclassed General/NSWindowController, rather than an instance of my subclassed General/NSWindowController.
+Finally found out that I needed to change the File Owner's class to the subclassed NSWindowController, rather than an instance of my subclassed NSWindowController.

 Now it works great!

-General/GregWilson
+GregWilson

 ----

 Whoops, shoulda mentioned that, sorry.
-Glad you got it worked out, though; should this page now be refactored as an article-type page? -- General/RobRix
+Glad you got it worked out, though; should this page now be refactored as an article-type page? -- RobRix

 Yes.
-Have fun. -- General/KritTer
+Have fun. -- KritTer

 ----

 Heh, thanks for this!
 I was tearing my hair out trying to work out where to send the method makeKeyAndOrderFront to.
-Tried General/[NSApp makeKeyAndOrderFront: myWindow] and it was spewing out errors.
+Tried [NSApp makeKeyAndOrderFront: myWindow] and it was spewing out errors.
 Didn't think to try [myWindow makeKeyAndOrderFront: self] did I?
 For some reason I have a mental block that stops me getting the idea of telling an object to do something itself!
 Hope someone else who has this problem finds this too!

 Cheers!